rpatterson/prunerr/README.rst

 where, Prunerr also creates ``./*-ServarrName-import.ln`` symbolic links next to the download client item as individual files are imported by Servarr instances.
 This way, broken symlinks are an indicator of upgraded files.

-Prunerr needs to know which Servarr instance is invoking ``$ prunerr handle`` in order to use the correct Prunerr configuration.
-Unfortunately, Servarr doesn't support passing any arguments to Custom Scripts.
-As such, using Prunerr as a Custom Script requires a wrapper script that in turn calls ``$ prunerr handle ${servarr_name}``.
-This wrapper script is what should be used in the ``Path`` field of the Servarr Custom Script settings.
-See `<./home/.local/bin/prunerr-sonarr-handle>`_ and `<./home/.local/bin/prunerr-radarr-handle>`_ for examples.

-If the Servarr instance is running in a container, Servarr Custom Scripts must be executable inside the same container as the Servarr instance.
-Since Prunerr does not support `Python 2.x`_, this means the `linuxserver.io`_ containers are incompatible with Prunerr.
-The `hotio`_ containers are similarly well maintained and do include `Python 3.x`_ so those images *are* compatible with Prunerr.
-This also means that Prunerr must be installed into the container.
-See `<./docker-compose.yml>`_ for examples of how to stitch all this together in a deployment in containers.

 Prunerr also provides a ``$ ./bin/prunerr sync`` sub-command to introspect the item history from Servarr instances and apply any appropriate state that can be determined